JeffreyJackovich/entity_resolution/README.md

 ## Objectives
-Assess the perforamnce based on:
+Assess the performance based on:
- 1. Quantity of Duplicate records identified
+ 1. Quantity of duplicate records identified
  2. Query duration